storesafe/cordova-sqlite-storage/README.md

 });
 ```

-**IMPORTANT:** As with the other Cordova plugins you must wait for the `deviceready` event.
+**IMPORTANT:** Like with the other Cordova plugins your application must wait for the `deviceready` event.
 This is especially tricky in Angular/ngCordova/Ionic controller/factory/service callbacks which may be triggered before the `deviceready` event is fired.

 To populate a database using the standard transaction API: